Scott Street Flats

 Scott Street Flats is a heritage-listed apartment block at 2 Scott Street, Kangaroo Point, City of Brisbane, Queensland, Australia.
 It was designed by Elina Mottram and built to c.
-1925 by W B Johnstone.
+1925 by W. B. Johnstone.
 It is also known as Scott House.
 It was added to the Queensland Heritage Register on 29 April 2003.

 History

 The Scott Street Flats, a two storey building of masonry and timber built in c.
-1925 for Professor Frank and Mrs Zina Cumbrae-Stewart was designed by Elina Mottram, a pioneer woman architect in Queensland.
+1925 for Frank and Zina Cumbrae-Stewart, and was designed by Elina Mottram, a pioneer woman architect in Queensland.
 The building is located in Kangaroo Point, close to the Brisbane River and overlooking the Town Reach to the central business district of Brisbane city.
 The block is an amalgamation of two allotments that were once part of the Wesleyan Church Reserve of 1850.
-Mrs Zina Cumbrae-Stewart purchased the land in 1913.
+Zina Cumbrae-Stewart purchased the land in 1913.
 Upon her death in 1956, the property passed to her son Francis.
 In 2013 the property was sold to GDW Investments for $3.3 million with the intention to develop a high rise apartment on the site.

 The Cumbrae-Stewarts moved from Taringa to Kangaroo Point sometime around 1914–15.
 In 1917–18, the Cumbrae-Stewarts moved to 283 Main Street, a large house located on the corner of Main and Scott Streets, adjacent to the site of the Scott Street Flats, which were constructed sometime in 1925.
 The flats were occupied from about 1926, the first listing to appear was a Lesley Backhouse.
 The Cumbrae-Stewarts resided at 283 Main Street until 1930.
 They then moved to the flats, which became known as "Scott House".
-In 1936 Professor Cumbrae-Stewart retired and the couple re-located to Melbourne where Mrs Cumbrae-Stewart was born and both had been educated.
+In 1936 Professor Cumbrae-Stewart retired and the couple re-located to Melbourne where his wife was born and both had been educated.

 Queensland Government legislation of 1920 that increased the rating powers of local government and resulted in a doubling of general rates may have provided the impetus for the Cumbrae-Stewarts to develop their block.
 Many of the large 1880s houses of the inner city suburbs were being converted into flats to address the housing shortages in Brisbane in the 1920s.
 The Queensland Magazine of May 1925 reported that in Kangaroo Point there were "many beautiful homes still occupied by tenants who have no desire to cut up their gardens to make room for small villas" but that "some very modern flats have sprung up".
-It was an enterprising move on the part of Mrs Cumbrae-Stewart to build the flats with the dual purpose of investment and providing a convenient home for her husband and herself in their latter years.
+It was an enterprising move on the part of Mrs. Cumbrae-Stewart to build the flats with the dual purpose of investment and providing a convenient home for her husband and herself in their latter years.